 - Buckingham Palace

 - Theme Park

 - Wimbledon Tennis Museum

-The sample timetable below is a typical summer English course programme at Dulwich College.
+The sample timetable below is a typical weekly programme of Dulwich College Summer English Courses.

-Students are accommodated in twin study-bedrooms with en-suite bathrooms and larger bedrooms.
+Students are accommodated in single, twin and triple rooms all with en-suite bathrooms.
 Girls and boys are accommodated in separate boarding houses which are close to both the classrooms and the large dining room.
 In each boarding house, there is a senior member of staff who looks after the students in the evenings and is on duty throughout the night.

 All cooked breakfast, lunch and dinner are provided in the dining hall.
 Both salads and hot food are provided at lunchtime.
 Drinks and biscuits are generally available in the lesson breaks.
 Packed lunches are provided for excursions.